 Summer science-writing internship

-Argonne National Laboratory's Communications, Education & Public Affairs Division is often able to offer a paid full-time summer science-writing internship for an undergraduate or graduate student.
+Argonne National Laboratory's Communications and Public Affairs Division is often able to offer a paid full-time summer science-writing internship for an undergraduate or graduate student.

 Former Argonne interns have landed jobs with The New York Times, Science, Science News, R&D, Chemical & Engineering News, The Journal of the National Cancer Institute, the International Medical News Group, the Elgin Courier-News, Caltech, Purdue, the American Chemical Society, the National Institute of Science and Technology, Ames Laboratory, Fermilab, Argonne and the University of Chicago Hospitals.